- n. Conformity to fact or actuality.

 source (emphasis theirs)

-Tangentially this book is the source of yet another verse used to justify keeping priesthood blessings from people of color:
+Tangentially this book is the source of yet another verse explaining that priesthood worthiness depends on race:

 Now, Pharaoh being of that lineage by which he could not have the right of Priesthood